maor1993/teroshdl-docusaurus-doc/docs/10-schematic_viewer/02-usage.md

 </p>

-## custom yosys command
+## Custom yosys command

 You can also modify the command sent to yosys for synthesis, this can be done in the configuration menu of TerosHDL

-the default command for verilog is:
+The default command for verilog is:
 ```
 read_verilog -sv {CURRENTFILE}; proc; opt; write_json teroshdl_yosys_output.json; stat
 ```

-and for vhdl is:
+And for vhdl is:

 ```
 ghdl --std=08 -fsynopsys {CURRENTFILE} -e; proc; opt; write_json teroshdl_yosys_output.json; stat
 ```

 One example you can use is to map the schematic to a technology map.